Chart Color Schemes

 Kin Kora has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, the suburb of Kin Kora's population is estimated at around 2,429 as of Feb 2026.
-This reflects an increase of 33 people since the 2021 Census, which reported a population of 2,396 people.
-The change is inferred from the resident population of 2,427, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 4 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,271 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.
+Kin Kora's population is estimated at around 2,429 as of May 2026, reflecting an increase of 33 people since the 2021 Census.
+This increase represents a 1.4% growth from the previous population count of 2,396.
+AreaSearch inferred this figure based on resident population estimates and validated new addresses following examination of ABS's latest ERP data release in June 2025.
+The suburb has a population density ratio of 1,271 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 65% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, a population increase just below the median of regional areas nationally is expected, with the suburb of Kin Kora expected to expand by 129 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings for age cohorts following ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future population dynamics anticipate a median increase of regional areas nationally, with Kin Kora expected to expand by 124 persons to 2041, reflecting an overall increase of approximately 5.1% over the 16-year period.

 Frequently Asked Questions - Population